MaSe69/dssb/md/20_Python/pandas_50_rows.md

 ## Address Rows

-Address a row with the (unique) name of its index in square brackets directly after the dataframe variable **and** the key word "loc" - in semantic coding:
+You can address a row with its position given as an integer

 >
-    df.loc["index"]

-Further, you can address a row with its position given as an integer

->
     n = 5
     row = df.iloc[[n]]

+Further, you can address a row with the (unique) name of its index in square brackets directly after the dataframe variable **and** the key word "loc" - in semantic coding:

+>
+    df.loc["index"]

 ## Work on Subsets

 ### First or Last Rows

-For a bulk of rows from the begining or the end of the existing dataframe, you can create a new dataframe:
+For a bulk of rows from the beginning or the end of the existing dataframe, you can create a new dataframe:

 >
     dfFirst_7_Rows = df.head(7)

 >
-    dfLast_7_Rows = df.tail(7)
+    dfLast_4_Rows = df.tail(4)

 ### Generic Subsets

-Get a deliberately defined subset using iloc:
+Get a subset defined by a start row and end row and the step in-between using iloc:

 >
     start = 10
-    end = 80
+    stop = 380
-    k = 37
+    step = 37
-    rows = df.iloc[start:end:k,:]
+    dfSample = df.iloc[start:stop:step:]

 For instance, for very long files, you might want to get an impression of the data by getting some representative data.

 ## Sort

 ### Single column

-The syntax is a bit cumbersome, i.e. one that might need to be looked up again.
+The syntax is a bit cumbersome.
+Don't worry, if you can't memorize.
-It comprises a "sort_values" and - inside the parenthesis - a "by="
+It comprises **sort_values** and - inside the parenthesis - **by=**

 >
     df = df.sort_values(by="column1", ascending=True)

-### Multiple columns - in various directions

-Certainly, you can also sort by multiple column and in various directions, e.g.
+For changing the direction of sorting, use the key word **ascending**.

 >
-    sortCols = ["column1", "column2"]
+    sortColumns = ["column1", "column2"]
     direction =[True, False]
-    df = df.sort_values(by=sortCols, ascending=direction)
+    df = df.sort_values(by=sortColumns, ascending=direction)

 ## Append